 Purchasing Your Colosseum Tickets

 For the best experience, book your tickets in advance, ideally at least several weeks before your visit (but even 4 weeks is better, especially from April through September).
-Tickets go on sale one month in advance as of April 2024 (you can read about when and how tickets are released here).
+Tickets go on sale one month in advance as of May 2024.

 In helping people purchase tickets, we have noticed that tickets are being purchased as soon as they become available, especially the Full Experience tickets.
 For example, on April 8, tickets become available for May 8 (and sometimes selling out within 24 hours of becoming available).
 The earlier time slots of the day sell out almost instantly, so set a remimder on your calendar to purchase your tickets as soon as your date becomes available.